-At their first meeting in the studio they composed “Summer Nights”‘.
-In 1986 they released the album 5150, which became the first band album to become #1 on the US charts, and had successful singles like “Dreams” and “Why Can’t This Be Love?”, which reached #3 on the Billboard Hot 100.
+At their first meeting in the studio, they composed “Summer Nights”‘.
+In 1986, they released the album 5150, the first band album to become #1 on the US charts, and had successful singles like “Dreams” and “Why Can’t This Be Love?”, reaching #3 on the Billboard Hot 100.

 Short reunion with Roth (1996)

-While the band was planning a compilation, David Lee Roth called Eddie asking what songs would be included.
+While the band was planning a compilation, David Lee Roth called Eddie, asking what songs would be included.
 The friendly discussion led to an invitation for Roth to visit Eddie’s home studio.
-Eventually the band recorded two songs, “Can’t Get This Stuff No More” and “Me Wise Magic,” which peaked at number twelve and number one on the Hot Mainstream Rock Tracks, respectively, and would be included on the Best of Volume I compilation (1996).
-Despite rumors of a reunion, Roth’s return was limited to the two songs, as Roth and Eddie had a verbal altercation.
-Days after the recording of these songs, the band made an appearance at the MTV Video Music Awards, and David Lee Roth was passed over again (Gary Cherone was the lead singer at the performance).
+Eventually, the band recorded two songs, “Can’t Get This Stuff No More” and “Me Wise Magic,” which peaked at number twelve and number one on the Hot Mainstream Rock Tracks, respectively, and would be included on the Best of Volume I compilation (1996).
+Despite rumours of a reunion, Roth’s return was limited to the two songs, as Roth and Eddie had a verbal altercation.
+Days after recording these songs, the band appeared at the MTV Video Music Awards, and David Lee Roth was passed over again (Gary Cherone was the lead singer at the performance).

 Gary Cherone Era (1996-1998)

-Ray Danniels, the band’s manager, suggested the acclaimed Gary Cherone, ex-Extreme, for the lead singer spot.
+The band’s manager, Ray Danniels, suggested the acclaimed Gary Cherone, ex-Extreme, for the lead singer spot.
 A meeting was arranged in which the band immediately accepted him.
-In early 1998, the album Van Halen III was released, which was a commercial failure, being the first (and so far only) album of the band to not exceed one million copies in North America.
-Despite the low sales the album reached #4 on the Billboard 200 and had one single, “Without You”, reach the top of the Rock Mainstresm.
-Eddie even played drums and bass on some songs when he felt it necessary and even sang on one of them.
+In early 1998, the album Van Halen III was released, which was a commercial failure, being the band’s first (and so far only) album not to exceed one million copies in North America.
+Despite the low sales, the album reached #4 on the Billboard 200 and had one single, “Without You”, reach the top of the Rock Mainstream.
+Eddie even played drums and bass on some songs when he felt necessary and even sang on one.
 Cherone didn’t stay long in his new job, leaving the band right after the album tour.

 Michael Anthony, Sammy Hagar and Eddie Van Halen on the 2005 tour.